babakfp/angle-berry-client/README.md

 ## Development

-Before proceeding with the setup, please ensure that you have the latest version of Node.js installed on your system.
-Node.js is required to run the development environment for this project.
+Before proceeding with the setup, please ensure that you have the latest version of NodeJS installed on your system.
+NodeJS is required to run the development environment for this project.

 ### Installing PNPM